 I was constantly reading inspirational books and trying to apply what they said about business ethics and providing value but it never paid off.
 I was perpetually a minute late and a dollar short; late to work, late to meetings, late on rent, not hitting sales quotas.
 While I was building a large social circle and social media friend count through my nightclub promotion, the relationships were quiet shallow.
 Also, being a nightclub promoter, I was hungover and under slept half the time which took a toll on my real career in corporate America.
 I was having fun and learning a lot but my prospects for the future were pretty bleak.
 My mediocre career and personal life was a case study of lack of focus, follow through and my equivocations of standards in every domain of life.

 Fast forward to today and at 30 years old I'm really a different person; I'm one of the most disciplined and consistent people I know.
 I'm a long term strategist, not a short term opportunist.
 I'm more focused and motivated than I've ever been.
-I have developed a work ethic that's pretty rare in my generation.
+I have developed a work ethic that's pretty rare amongst my generation.
 My fleeting obsession with passion projects has been replaced with a long term commitment to processes.
 I've really cured my adult ADHD.

 There's four pillars that I have to thank for this transformation

 Smart drugs have replaced Adderall and Ritalin as my pharmacological enablers of normality.
 The popular ADHD drugs are demonized quiet a bit now, and I realize that their amphetamine driven mechanisms are bad for a lot of people but the truth is that I never experienced anything negative from them, all they ever did was help me.
-My subjective experience of Nootropics closely matches that of the popular ADHD drugs and the beneficial effects are the same; motivation, focus, imperviousness to distraction, a kick of energy and a positive mood.
+My subjective experience of Nootropics closely matches that of the popular ADHD drugs and the beneficial effects are the same;

 The Racetams are a pretty good place to start, this is the most proven category of smart drugs: